weiguowilliam/Autonomous-ATC/README.md

 # Autonomous Air Traffic Control Tasks using Deep Reinforcement Learning
 ## Marc Brittain
-### mwb AT iastate DOT edu

-Fork of the BlueSky Air Traffic Simulator developed by TU Delft.The original ReadMe can be seen below.

 There are currently 2 branches: **lstm** and **N_Closest** to correspond to the following papers,